Vayuv1/CS-540-Project/README.md

 "BTC.csv", "ETH.csv" and "LTC.csv" are the dataset of Bitcoin, Ethereum and Litcoin from the past year obtained from Yahoo Finance [https://finance.yahoo.com/cryptocurrencies/]
 Read all the comments in the code for a better understanding

-### Load the data
-The data sets were load into the model and the a new independent data set was created in order to tested.

 ### Training the data